creator64/assignment-1-image-processing/README.md

 For quality of life purposes, both on our and your part, we've made it so that the configurations of each of the respective images can be found inside of the `data/` folder.
 These configurations are in json format, making them easy to import in your own program to cross-check for instance.

+Most of the code important for this project can be found in the `ProcessingImage.cs`, `HoughTransform.cs`, and `Pipelines.cs` files.

 P.S: One of the parameters that you often see is "thetaDetail" and "rDetail" which both go from 1 to 3.
 We admit that these names hence this small explanation.
 ThetaDetail and rDetail refer to the factor by which the input image's width and height are respectively multiplied to arrive at the dimensions for the accumulator array.